bloxstreet/support/staff-information/staff-promotions.md

 {:.text-blue-000}
 {: .no_toc }

-> 1. Store Managers must utilize proper grammar in all BloxStreet games.
+> 1. Store Managers should utilize proper grammar in all BloxStreet games if they wish to be recommended for a promotion.
 > 2. Store Managers must possess a certain number of characteristics (professionalism, maturity, respect, etc.).
 > 3. Having past moderation history (warnings, kicks, server bans, blacklists, etc.) will significantly decrease one's chances of a promotion to an HR rank.
 However, past moderation history will not restrict a player from earning an HR rank.
 > 4. Store Managers wishing to receive a promotion should remain active in the communications server.
 Talking in channels and attending events does help.